A family has evacuated and is standing on a hill behind a house with a grab and go bag. They are looking at a house half under flood water

 • Bring outdoor belongings, such as patio furniture, indoors.

-• If flooding is expected, consider using sandbags to keep water away from your home.
+• Consider using sandbags to keep water away from your home.

 During